By Christopher J. Leonard, LCSW, M.Ed

 School can often be the first place where symptoms present themselves, and if the interventions are working, an improvement in schoolwork, attendance and/or behavior generally follows.
 However, when school functioning does not improve, the student will likely benefit from the availability of in-school therapy.

-Some students can receive the support they need with regular therapy provided in their public school as is provided by Sage In-District Services.
+Some students can receive the support they need with regular therapy provided in their public school.
 Others need the support of a small, intensive therapeutic milieu such as one of the Sage Day Schools.
 A phone consultation with one of our Clinical Directors (877-887-8717) can help you determine the best course for a particular student.
 You can also contact us here.

 Warning Sign # 2: